 Once we have quantified the problem and determined the avoidable factors that influence these outcomes we can try to imagine what the practice of clinical surgery would be like with these factors controlled.
 For example, a recently completed cost and decision analysis demonstrated that if routine cholangiograms were required, the cost per CBD injury avoided would range between \$50-86,000.
 The incremental cost per operation of adding the cholangiogram would be \$100.
-When considering the overwhelming costs (both system wide and medicolegal) of a CBD injury, this may be considered a cost effective intervention.
+When considering the overwhelming costs (both system wide and medicolegal) of a CBD injury, this may be considered cholangiogram use on the rate of common bile duct (CBD) injury.

+a cost effective intervention.
 Another example is a cost analysis showing that nationwide, nearly \$740 million is spent each year on misdiagnosed appendicitis.
 Modeling potential ways to improve care is also being applied in a theoretical decision and cost analysis for routine CT scanning of patients with presumed appendicitis and teleproctoring in antireflux surgery.